omarmedhat-dev/Portfolio/README.md

 Hi, I'm Omar — a Senior Service Desk Analyst at IDnow with 6+ years in enterprise SaaS across identity verification and digital trust.
-I hold a Microsoft PL-300 (Power BI) and PSPO I certification, and I'm transitioning into BI and Product roles where data analysis and product thinking intersect.
+I hold a Microsoft PL-300 (Power BI) and PSPO I certification, and I'm transitioning into BI and Product roles.

 In my current role I use Tableau to analyse client performance data — tracking transaction flows, user journey conversion rates, and SLA